-Clinical Guideline Recommendations fewer adverse effects.
+Clinical Cuidalina Decommendations Clinical Guideline Recommendations fewer adverse effects.
 Venlafaxine is widely used but clinical evidence supporting its use is limited.
 Reboxetine and atomoxetine, also lack published clinical evidence.
 Given the efficacy of sodium oxybate and antidepressants, the place for other compounds is fairly limited.
 There is no accepted behavioral treatment of cataplexy.
 Poor sleep Sodium oxybate appears to be the most appropriate to treat poor sleep.
 Benzodiazepine or non-benzodiazepine hypnotics may be effective in consolidating nocturnal sleep, but objective evidence is lacking over intermediate- or long-term follow-up.
-The improvement in poor sleep reported by some patients once established on modafinil is noteworthy.
-Obstructive sleep apnea/hypopnea syndrome, periodic limb movements in sleep, neuropsychiatric symptoms Obstructive sleep apnea/hypopnea syndrome should be similarly in narcoleptic patients and general population, although continuous positive airway pressure does not improve excessive daytime sleepiness in most narcolepsy subjects. • There is usually no need to treat periodic limb movements in narcoleptic patients.
+The improvement in poor sleep reported by some patients once actablished on modefinitie netowarthy. established on modafinil is noteworthy.
+Obstructive sleep apnea/hypopnea syndrome, periodic limb movements in sleep, neuropsychiatric symptoms Obstructive sleep apnea/hypopnea syndrome should be similarly in parceleptic patients and general population, although continuous positive. narcoleptic patients and general population, although continuous positive airway pressure does not improve excessive daytime sleepiness in most narcolepsy subjects.
+There is usually no need to treat periodic limb movements in narcoleptic patients.
 Antidepressants and psychotherapy should be used in depressed narcoleptic patients as in non-narcoleptic depressed patients.
-American Academy of Weight reduction Sleep Medicine: Successful dietary weight loss may improve the apnea-hypopnea index in Clinical Guideline for obese obstructive sleep apnea patients. the Evaluation, Management and Dietary weight loss should be combined with a primary treatment for obstructive sleep apnea.
-Long-term Care of Obstructive Sleep • Bariatric surgery may be adjunctive in the treatment of obstructive sleep apnea in obese patients.
-Apnea in Adults (2009) 25 Pharmacologia agopta (2000) Pharmacologic agents Modafinil is recommended for the treatment of residual excessive daytime sleepiness in obstructive sleep apnea patients who have sleepiness despite effective positive airway pressure treatment and who are lacking any other identifiable cause for their sleepiness. • Selective serotonin reuptake inhibitors, protriptyline, methylxanthine derivatives (aminophylline and theophylline), and estrogen therapy are not recommended for treatment of obstructive sleep apnea.
+American Academy of Sleep Medicine: Weight reduction Successful dietary weight loss may improve the apnea-hypopnea index in Clinical Guideline for obese obstructive sleep apnea patients. the Evaluation, Dietary weight loss should be combined with a primary treatment for Management and obstructive sleep apnea.
+Long-term Care of Bariatric surgery may be adjunctive in the treatment of obstructive sleep Obstructive Sleep Apnea in Adults apnea in obese patients.
+(2009) 25 Pharmacologic agents (Modafinil is recommended for the treatment of residual excessive daytime sleepiness in obstructive sleep apnea patients who have sleepiness despite effective positive airway pressure treatment and who are lacking any other identifiable cause for their sleepiness.
+Selective serotonin reuptake inhibitors, protriptyline, methylxanthine derivetives (eminerally line, and the orbitaline), and extragen therepy are not derivatives (aminophylline and theophylline), and estrogen therapy are not recommended for treatment of obstructive sleep apnea. resommended for treatment of obstructive sleep aprica.
 Supplemental oxygen Oxygen supplementation is not recommended as a primary treatment for obstructive sleep apnea.
-Medical therapies intended to improve nasal patency Short-acting nasal decongestants are not recommended for treatment of obstructive sleep apnea. • Topical nasal corticosteroids may improve the apnea-hypopnea index in patients with obstructive sleep apnea and concurrent rhinitis, and thus may be a useful adjunct to primary therapies for obstructive sleep apnea.
+Medical therapies intended to improve nasal patency Short-acting nasal decongestants are not recommended for treatment of obstructive sleep apnea.
+Topical nasal corticosteroids may improve the apnea-hypopnea index in patients with obstructive sleep apnea and concurrent rhinitis, and thus may be a useful adjunct to primary therapies for obstructive sleep apnea.